codybloemhard/incodoc/README.md

 Parsing HTML + CSS and stripping it down as best as we can will allow consumers to consume as much content as possible through incodoc, and thus via their preferred aesthetics and workflow which they have control over.
-Exporting incodoc as HTML + CSS allows the user to consume content in their browser, presented in a way that they might prefer over the original presentation.
+Exporting incodoc as HTML + CSS allows the user to consume content in their browser, rendered as they prefer.
-The (HTML + CSS) -> incodoc -> (HTML + CSS) pipeline can be of utility as well.
+Combining the two, the (HTML + CSS) -> incodoc -> (HTML + CSS) pipeline can be of utility as well.

 See: <https://www.w3schools.com/tags/>